I am very fortunate and grateful to receive emails every day from readers and blog fans asking me all types of questions which vary in nature.

 This is something that I find appalling and disturbing.
-I discovered earlier this year that some people (and I will not name names) have unbelievable numbers and mind you we started at almost the same time.
+I discovered that some people or so called influencers (and I will not name names) have unbelievable numbers and mind you we started at almost the same time.
 It’s more than obvious that they have done something to make those numbers grow overnight!

-Having 20 000 followers on Instagram while they find time to like my photos?
-Hum, how is that possible?
-How about paying people to view your blog every month so that the numbers are enough to impress companies or PR or Tourism Boards?
+Having 50 000 followers on Instagram while they find time to like my photos?
+How is that even possible?
+How about paying people to view your blog every month so that the numbers are enough to impress startups, companies or PR or Tourism Boards?
 Oh my gee!

 What about Facebook likes that I see are mostly from the same country?
 Oh and the ads popping everywhere?
 It sure gives you something to think about right?

 I just don’t approve of any of these but if those people think it’s fine, no harm done, well ok.